State of Georgia (TV series): Development and production

 The project is from ABC Studios.
 The pilot was written by the author Jennifer Weiner and Jeff Greenstein, and announced on October 8, 2010.
 After starring in the ABC Family original film Revenge of the Bridesmaids, Raven-Symoné went in to pitch the cable network a half-hour project with the writer Yvette Lee Bowser to star and produce a new series.
-The two sides were in negotiations when ABC Family managers brought up Georgia and in November 17, 2010, it was announced that she would star in Georgia.
+The two sides were in negotiations when ABC Family managers brought up Georgia and on November 17, 2010, it was announced that she would star in Georgia.
 The series was originally called The Great State of Georgia.
 The pilot was filmed in late 2010.
 On January 31, 2011, it was announced that ABC Family had approved the series and twelve episodes (with the pilot) had been ordered.